 1. Stay in hostels with dorms

 You’re in such close proximity it’s hard not to start chatting.
 There are loads of friendly hostels across Southeast Asia that arrange activities for backpackers to get to know each other.
 Many of the hostels were started by backpackers themselves, so they know what it was like to be that solo traveller themselves!
-Check out our Best Backpacker Hostels List here!
+Check out our Southeast Asia Hostel Guide here!

-2. Use the flimsiest excuse to strike up conversation
+2. Use the flimsiest excuse to strike up a conversation

 3. The moment you make one acquaintance…